eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 ## Overview

-Docker Utilities for Node Execution (DUNE) is a client tool for smart contract developers and node operators to perform smart contract tasks and node management functions.
+Docker Utilities for Node Execution (DUNE) is a client tool for blockchain developers and node operators to perform tasks related to smart contract development and node management functions.
 In particular, DUNE allows to:

 - Build, deploy, and test smart contracts
 - Start, initialize, and stop EOS nodes
 - Send actions to smart contracts
 - Retrieve data from smart contracts
-- Perform other node management tasks
+- Perform other node management operations

 DUNE simplifies blockchain software setup by isolating the EOS software and its dependencies from the host system.
-It allows developers and node operators to experiment with the EOS blockchain and perform boilerplate operations in a Docker container sandbox.
+It allows developers and operators to experiment with the EOS blockchain and perform boilerplate tasks in a safe sandbox using a Docker container.

 ## Installation